abdullahsahruri/xilinx-fpga-templates/docs/CSIM_GUIDE.md

 ---

-## Phase 2: vitis_hls csim - Synthesizability Validation
+## Phase 2: vitis-run hls - Synthesizability Validation

 ### When to Use